WibiSanaSini/LiDAR-Exploration-with-Open3D/README.md

 # LiDAR Exploration with Open3D

 ## Overview
 This project focuses on analyzing and visualizing 3D point cloud data from LiDAR datasets utilizing Python and Open3D.
-It showcases advanced computational techniques for data preparation, voxelization, mesh creation, and transforming local coordinates into geographical coordinates.
+It showcases computational techniques for data preparation, voxelization, mesh creation, and transforming local coordinates into geographical coordinates.

 ## Setup